How does a jet engine work?

 Squeeze

 We are now leaving pre-jet engine technology behind.
-Once the fan sucks in the air, some of it is not just forced around the engine, but is funneled to what is known as the compressor.
+Once the fan sucks in the air, some of it is not just forced around the engine, but is funnelled to what is known as the compressor.
 Inside, air is pushed along by many spinning disks loaded with small blades along a tube that gets smaller and smaller.
-This quickly squeezes the air, making it much more dense, hotter and more explosive when fuel is added.
+This quickly squeezes the air, making it much denser, hotter and more explosive when fuel is added.

 Bang